scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 in function, () {}

-Contrary to normal rules (:PEP:`8`) decorators written as classes behave really like functions and their name often starts with a lowercase letter.
+Contrary to normal rules (:PEP:`8`) decorators written as classes behave more like functions and therefore their name often starts with a lowercase letter.

 In reality, it doesn't make much sense to create a new class just to